 Turkey initiater of bilateral CSBMs in the Balkans since 1991, also attaches importance to the confidence and security building arrangements in South East Europe.
 In this context, Turkey supports the Regional Arms Control Verification and Implementation Assistance Centre (RACVIAC), which was established within the framework of the Stability Pact for South East Europe and activated in October 2000.
 Turkey provides personnel for the permanent staff in RACVIAC since the beginning of the project.
 The role of RACVIAC is originally designed to provide a forum to promote regular dialogue and cooperation amongst the regional states in all arms control and CSBM matters and facilitate the implementation of the arms control agreements they have concluded, and to help them improve implementation standards through training programmes.
 Within the framework of reorganizing the RACVIAC, a new agreement (“Agreement on RACVIAC-Centre for Security Cooperation”) was signed in Budva, Republic of Montenegro and will come into force upon the completion of the legal procedure.

 Turkey is an active member of the Conference on Disarmament (CD) since 1996.
 CD is the sole multilateral negotiation forum in the field of disarmament.
-However, the Conference has not been able to deal with substantial issues since 1996 as a programme of work could not have been adopted, except in 2009, due to differences of view among its members.
-Currently four substantial agenda items are subject to discussions within the CD framework, namely “Nuclear Disarmament”, “Fissile Material Cut-off Treaty”, “Negative Security Assurances” and “Prevention of Arms Race in Outer Space”.
-Turkey supports efforts aimed at overcoming the current stalemate and developing an agreed programme of work in the CD.
+However, the Conference has not been able to deal with substantial issues since 1996 as a programme of work could not be adopted, due to differences of view among its members.
+There are four substantial agenda items of discussions in the CD, namely “Nuclear Disarmament”, “Fissile Material Cut-off Treaty”, “Negative Security Assurances” and “Prevention of Arms Race in Outer Space”.
+Turkey supports the efforts aimed at overcoming the current stalemate and developing an agreed programme of work in the CD.

-At the same time, Turkey was one of the 47 countries participated in the Nuclear Security Summit held on 12-13 April 2010 in Washington, with a view to developing a common understanding on strengthening nuclear security and reducing the threat of nuclear terrorism.
-Turkey has taken an active part in the preparations of the Washington Summit including the drafting of the final communiqué of the Summit and the attached work plan.
-Turkey will continue to contribute to the follow-up of the process and the preparations of the forthcoming second Summit to be held in 2012 in South Korea.
+At the same time, Turkey was one of the 47 countries that participated in the Nuclear Security Summit held on 12-13 April 2010 in Washington D.C. with a view to developing a common understanding on strengthening nuclear security and reducing the threat of nuclear terrorism.
+Turkey has taken an active part in the Washington and Seoul Summits.
+Turkey is actively contributing to the process and the preparations of the forthcoming third Summit to be held the Hague

-Turkey also joined the Non-Proliferation and Disarmament Initiative (NPDI) of ten countries (Turkey, Germany, Poland, Netherland, Canada, Chili, Mexico, UAE, Australia and Japan) launched with a view to contributing to the implementation of the consensus outcomes of the 2010 NPT Review Conference and to take forward the nuclear disarmament and non-proliferation agenda.
-The first Ministerial meeting of the NPDI which H.E.
-Foreign Minister Ahmet Davutoğlu attended was held on 22 September 2011 on the margins of the UN General Assembly.
-The second Ministerial meeting of NPDI was held in Berlin on 30 April 2011.
-Turkey has been making substantial contribution to the process on the basis of its views and goals in the areas of nuclear disarmament and non-proliferation.
+Turkey is also part of the Non-Proliferation and Disarmament Initiative (NPDI) along with 11 other countries ( Germany, Poland, Netherland, Canada, Chili, Mexico, UAE, Australia, Japan and the two new members, Nigeria and the Philippines).
+NPDI was launched with a view to contributing to the implementation of the consensus outcomes of the 2010 NPT Review Conference and to take forward the nuclear disarmament and non-proliferation agenda.
+Turkey hosted the fourth Ministerial Meeting of NPDI in İstanbul on 16 June 2012.